traefik/traefik/docs/user-guide/swarm-mode.md

 whoami1.traefik FALSE  /  FALSE  0  _TRAEFIK_BACKEND  http://10.0.0.15:80
 ```

-If you load the cookies file (`-b cookies.txt`) for the next request, you will see that stickyness is maintained:
+If you load the cookies file (`-b cookies.txt`) for the next request, you will see that stickiness is maintained:

 ```shell
 curl -b cookies.txt -H Host:whoami1.traefik http://$(docker-machine ip manager)